 Rutgers University last year cut its direct support for the school’s athletics program by nearly $1 million.
-But that did not greatly reduce the total $28 million subsidy pumped into the money-losing program to cover the costs of campus sports from football to volleyball.
+But that did not greatly reduce the total $28 million subsidy pumped into the money-losing program to cover the costs of campus sports from football to golf for which he uses the best golf sunglasses to get.
 Students picked up part of the difference.
 Stung by ongoing criticism over the amount of money Rutgers spends each year to subsidize athletics, university officials say the game plan is to gradually decrease the university’s support in the coming years, relying more on ticket sales, donations, licensing and other revenue to sustain the teams.
 “I can see us moving to budget neutrality in six years,” university president Robert Barchi said last week.

 That’s what one might have said six years ago.
 How can you tell when a Rutgers University President is lying…he’s proving Milton Friedman correct.

 (Cross posted from Skippy the Bush Kangaroo)